Top 8 Benefits of Mutual Funds

 Most mutual funds have minimum initial investment requirements of $3,000 or less.
 In many cases, if the investor initiates a systematic investment program, where they have a fixed dollar amount or fixed number of shares purchased once per month, the initial investment can be as low as $1,000.

-6. Frugality: Mutual Funds Cost Less to Manage Than Other Portfolio Types
+6. Low Expense: Mutual Funds Can Cost Less to Manage Than Other Portfolio Types

-Costs as a percentage of assets in the portfolio are usually lower for an actively-managed mutual fund when compared to an actively-managed portfolio of individual securities.
-When you add up transaction costs, annual fees paid to a brokerage firm, and the cost for research tools or investment advice, mutual funds are less expensive than the typical portfolio of stocks.
-Other variables influence the cost of managing a portfolio, such as the amount of trading activity, the size of transaction, and taxes.
+Costs as a percentage of assets in the portfolio may be lower for an actively-managed mutual fund when compared to an actively-managed portfolio of individual securities.
+When you add up transaction costs, annual fees paid to a brokerage firm, and the cost for research tools or investment advice, mutual funds are often less expensive than the typical portfolio of stocks.
+Several variables may influence the cost of managing a portfolio, such as the amount of trading activity, the size of transaction, and taxes.

 7. Professional Management: Mutual Funds Have a Team of Professionals Researching and Analyzing Investments So You Don't Have To!